 Total length/maximum slope: 800m/32°

-A limited-time deep snow spot that can be accessed through the gate next to the 5th pair lift.
-The maximum slope is 32°, but the average slope is 23-25°, which is steep overall.
-As the name suggests, the wonderful "superb powder snow" has accumulated in plenty of depth on the steep slopes.
+This is a limited-time deep snow forest spot that can be accessed from the gate next to the 5th Pair Lift.
+The maximum slope is 32°, but the average is 23-25°, making it a steep slope overall.
+As the name suggests, the slope is filled with deep, abundant "ultra-fine powder snow."
 There are also open areas and terrain where you can jump.
-A place where you can experience the charm of Kamui's wild nature through steep and deep tree riding that can only be experienced here.
+This is a place where you can experience the charm of Kamui's wild nature through the steep and deep tree riding that can only be experienced here

 ◆Official website: https://www.kamui-skilinks.com/